jtpack/nymphes-osc/README.md

 ## 5. Building an executable
 - `pyinstaller nymphes-osc.spec`
-- The executable file will be in the dist folder
+- The executable file will be in the dist folder:
+  - ie: nymphes-osc/dist/nymphes-osc

+# Using nymphes-osc:
+Run it on the command line and send it OSC messages.
+Register as an OSC client to received OSC messages from nymphes-osc.

 # OSC Commands Reference